Beat the Burglar

-Beat the Burglar is a BBC television programme that uses ex-professional burglar Mike Fraser to break into people's homes with their permission to show how vulnerable they can be.
-Forensic teams then harvest the evidence for analysis by experts before giving the homeowners a home security makeover.
+Beat the Burglar was a BBC television programme presented by Dominic Littlewood, that used ex-professional burglar Mike Fraser to break into people's homes with their permission to show how vulnerable they can be.
+Forensic teams then harvested the evidence for analysis by experts before giving the homeowners a home security makeover.

-Mike shows them what a real burglary would be like while they watch from a camera.

-Firstly he shows them how easy it is to enter their homes, then he takes their prized possessions.
-Later he returns the items and tells them how they can improve security in their homes.
-At the end of the show their home's security is improved and the ex-burglar returns to see whether they have beaten the burglar.
+Firstly, Mike showed the subjects of each episode how easy it was to enter their homes, then he would take their prized possessions.
+Later, he returned the items and told the subjects how they could improve security in their homes.
+At the end of the show their home's security was improved and the ex-burglar returned to see whether they had "beaten the burglar".

-Beat the Burglar is presented by Dominic Littlewood.

 Series 1 which consists of 15 episodes, was first broadcast on BBC One on 8 November 2004, and ended on 28 January 2005.

 Series 2 which consists of 10 episodes, was first broadcast on BBC One on 19 September 2005, and ended on 30 September 2005.